ucdavis-bioinformatics-training/2021-June-Introduction-to-the-Command-Line-for-Bioinformatics/cli/command-line-intro2.md

 ## Create and Destroy

 We already learned one command that will create a file, touch.
-Lets create a folder in /share/workshop for you to work in and then another directory cli.
-We will use the environment variable $USER, that contains your username.
+Now let's look at create and removing files and directories.

     cd  # home again
-    echo $USER # echo to screen the contents of the variable $USER mkdir ~/tmp2
+    mkdir ~/tmp2
     cd ~/tmp2
     echo 'Hello, world!' > first.txt